-The month of November is, on average, the cheapest month to fly to Cagliari from United States, with most prices found around $446.
-If you’re not able to fly to Cagliari in November, then March is your next best option.
-Flight prices from United States to Cagliari during March average around $533.
+The month of November is, on average, the cheapest month to fly to Cagliari from United States, with most prices found around $533.
+If you’re not able to fly to Cagliari in November, then February is your next best option.
+Flight prices from United States to Cagliari during February average around $587.

-In general, most travelers find the cheapest time to book a flight to Cagliari is about 60 days prior to their departure date when tickets on average are $709.
+In general, most travelers find the cheapest time to book a flight to Cagliari is about 52 days prior to their departure date when tickets on average are $782.
 However, flight prices might be lower outside of this timeframe.
-For example, people recently found flights to Cagliari from United States for as low as $364 on momondo.
+For example, people recently found flights to Cagliari from United States for as low as $499 on momondo.

 The cheapest day to depart from United States to Cagliari is on a Sunday when prices can be found for as low as $662.
 Flights from United States to Cagliari on a Friday will generally be more expensive and average around $917.
 Keep in mind that these prices on both days could fluctuate depending on the season and the demand.

 Travelers arriving from EU countries (except Belgium, France, Netherlands, Czechia, Spain, the UK and Northern Ireland), Schengen Area, Andorra, Monaco, San Marino and Vatican City are allowed to enter the country without having to justify their reasons for travelling and without being required to self-isolate.
-Travelers arriving from Belgium, France, Netherlands, Czechia, Spain, the UK and Northern Ireland must present a negative molecular or antigenic test result issued within 72 hours prior entering Italy.
+Individuals already in Italy who has been in the UK in the 14 day before December 20, must report to their local health authorities and take a Covid-19 rapid antigenic or molecular swab test.
 Travelers arriving from Australia, Canada, Georgia, Japan, New Zealand, Romania, Rwanda, South Korea, Thailand, Tunisia, and Uruguay are subject to a 14-day self-isolation.
 Travelers from countries not listed above are only allowed to enter for specific reasons (such as work, health or study, or absolute urgency, returning to one's home, domicile, or dwelling) and not for tourism.
 Travelers arriving from this group of countries will be required to fill in a self-declaration form specifying the reason for entering/returning to Italy and are subject to a 14-day self-isolation.If you are planning to travel to Cagliari at this time, it is recommended that you stay up to date on current restrictions and follow proper safety measures while in public.